 CHUK is run by a committee.
 Each of the committee members has an equal vote and they make decisions regarding the Rules, Regulations and anything else that comes up.

 Hayley is based in Coventry in the West Midlands and is the area co-ordinator for the Midlands.
 She runs Taming Canines, a dog training club based in Rugby.
 Working full time in a reputable rescue centre learning about canine behaviour before qualifying to be a dog training instructor with BIPDT, Hayley set up classes for agility and obedience in 2011 and now also offers Hoopers classes.
-Hayley is the other initial founder of bringing Hoopers to the UK and before the formation of CHUK, was successfully teaching and running Hoopers/NADAC style competitions since 2014.
-Hayley competes in agility with a range of different breeds currently spanning grades 3 to 7 at the Kennel Club, most commonly seen competing with distance handling with her kelpies and her husky.
+Hayley is the initial founder of bringing Hoopers to the UK and before the formation of CHUK, has successfully teaching and running Hoopers/NADAC style competitions since 2014.
+Hayley competes in agility with a range of different breeds currently spanning grades 3 to 7 at the Kennel Club, most commonly seen competing with distance handling with her Kelpies and her Husky.
 When not training or competing in agility, Hayley spends her time competing in Bikejor and Canicross and doing other dog related activities such as K9SUP, heelwork to music freestyle, dog walking, running the British Agility Association and working with dogs with behavioural issues.
-Hayley does a lot of 1-2-1 agility training specifically aimed at problem solving for handlers and their dogs.
+Hayley does a lot of 1-2-1 training specifically aimed at problem solving for handlers and their dogs.
 Hayley only teaches using positive methods that involve games and free shaping.
 Hayley is an Accredited Canine Hoopers UK Instructor.